dominicaq/factorygame/README.md

 * **Mesh:** Stores all required data for a single mesh, including vertices, indices, normals, tangents, and bitangents.

 ### Rendering
+* **Physically Based Rendering (PBR) Lighting Model:** Implements a PBR lighting model for realistic material rendering.
+* **Point and Spot Lights:** Supports point, spot, and directional lights.
+* **Optional Shadow Casting:** Point, spot, and directional lights can be configured to cast shadows.
+* **Optional Parallax Occlusion Mapping:** If a `Mesh` `Material` has a `heightMap` texture, the engine will apply this feature.

 **Limitations:**
 * **Maximum Lights:** The engine currently supports up to 1000 lights to maintain performance.
 This limit can be adjusted in the codebase if needed.
 * **Maximum Shadow Casters:** The number of simultaneous shadow casters is limited to 20, primarily due to hardware constraints.

-**Features:**

-* **Physically Based Rendering (PBR) Lighting Model:** Implements a PBR lighting model for realistic material rendering.
-* **Point and Spot Lights:** Supports point, spot, and directional lights.
-* **Optional Shadow Casting:** Point, spot, and directional lights can be configured to cast shadows.
-* **Optional Parallax Occlusion Mapping:** If a `Mesh` `Material` has a `heightMap` texture, the engine will apply this feature.

 ### Miscellaneous